ronen-halevy/vfa-player/README.md

 <b>Constructor:</b>
 VfbfStreamer(streamerCallback, VideoEnded)
 Where:
 streamerCallback(frame, currentTime, duration) is the callback for feeding back video frames, with indications of current frame time and duration.
-In case of a stills image, currentTime and duration are 0.
 VideoEnded() is called after sending the last frame or after streamerCallback is invoked, in case of an image.

 playVideo(sourceUrl) - This method trigers sending a callback with next video frame. animationControl - This method triggers video frames animation.
 Should be invoked in before calling playVideo. setCurrentTime(currentTime) - This method should be invoded when time is skipped externally.
 Normally it is invoked by range component's callback.

-In addition to a video streamer, this repo contains an image load function.
-Api:

-loadImage (dataUrl, callback)